thomleysens/UDV-server/API_Extended_Document/INSTALL.md

 ## Tests

 To verify everything works find, you can execute the tests files, located in the folder [**test**](test)

 By default, python will not find the local packages (such as **test** or **api**), you need to add the location of **API_Extended_Document** to the environment variable **PYTHONPATH** .
 - On **Linux**: `export PYTHONPATH="."`
 - On **Windows**: `set PYTHONPATH=.`

 `.` corresponds to the location of **API_Extended_Document** and can be replaced by any path to this directory.

 Then you can run any test file located in the **test** directory, for instance:
 ```
 python3 test/document_tests.py
 python3 test/guided_tour_tests.py
 ```

+*Note: if the tests don't run, verify that you have at least Python 3.6"

-*Note: It is a good practice to launch the tests before running the server, because it ensures everything works find and is a way to have some data in the database and facilitate the tests with the front.*
+*Note: It is a good practice to launch the tests before running the server, because it ensures everything works fine and is a way to have some data in the database and facilitate the tests with the front-end.*

 ## Localhost execution